 The present report has shed light on the stakeholders' needs and actions in the field of robotics and digital technologies in the field of health and social care.
-Through desk research and 5 pilot interviews we have collected evidence on the main challenges at stake.
+Through desk research, 6 pilot interviews and the feedback provided by the stakeholders involved in two focus groups, we have collected evidence on the main challenges at stake.